A Mini Seminar For Buyers

 Not Yet Ready To Buy - Don't Want To "Bother" An Agent Yet...Just Want To Go Look At Some Homes On Your Own...Sounds Harmless Enough...but DON'T DO IT, not until you talk to us first!

 We can help those of you who are still doing research on which neighborhood you might want to live in and assist you with valuable information that will guide you and show you how to find out about the area the right way.
 Call us to find out how to protect yourself from Listing Agent & Builder Agent listing clauses and an obscure legal concept that can strip you of your rights if you go looking at homes "on your own!"
 All "Seller/Builder Agent Representatives" are Legally Required and Duty Bound to get the Most Money for their seller/builder and do what is in the Best Interests of their Seller/Builder - Not You!
 Unfortunately most of the public simply does not understand this dynamic, and unknowingly acts as if Seller Agents were merely helpful sales associates as if they were shopping in Best Buy for a big screen TV!
 In Real Estate It doesn't work that way!
 In reality, if you're a buyer, Seller Agents should be viewed as and treated as opposing counsel - because that is exactly what they are and how they function on behalf of the seller/builder in any real estate transaction!
 Seller Representatives aren't evil or devious, its just their job.
-However, in doing their job, Seller Representatives can and will take actions that are not in your favor as the Buyer - actions that could cost you thousands should you later return and want to buy the property you previewed with their assistance - and all because you innocently called a listing agent to let you into a home, or stopped into a model home sales center to get info and see the builders homes, and did this without a Buyer Broker of your own!
+However, in doing their job, Sellers listing agents can and will take actions that are not in your favor as the Buyer - actions that could cost you thousands should you later return and want to buy the property you previewed with their assistance - and all because you innocently called a listing agent to let you into a home, or stopped into a model home sales center to get info and see the builders homes without a Buyer Broker of your own!
 What's way more important than seeing homes - knowing how to Protect Your Rights as the Purchaser.
 While we have experience in remedying the problem even after a buyer has already made this error, its always better to avoid problems in the first place, rather than cure them later!
+Tip - if you drop by a new home community and are "just looking" never fill out the form they give you in the sales model - as us why!

 Who represents whom?
 In any real estate transaction you will either be a Client, or a Customer.